-There are definitely some things that will happen when you start saying no:
+Some things that will happen when you start saying no:

 These are truths that go along with the word “no.” They are inevitable.
 It’s important to remember as you start saying no, that you are doing it for your life and no one else’s.

-In all honesty, if you are a person who has a hard time saying no, it’s important to except that this stage will be hard.
+In all honesty, if you are a person who has a hard time saying no, it’s important to accept that this stage will be hard.
 I promise it gets easier and easier.
 I say no so much in fact, that I’ve really been wanting a shirt that says it.

 Some helpful posts:

 - 18 Practical Ways to Downsize and Simplify

 - 4 Ways I Could Have a Spotless Home, But I Don’t Want to.

 - Ultimate Minimalist Spring Cleaning: Mind.
 Body.
 Home.